Border guard: Egypt

-The Egyptian Border Guard is under the control of the Ministry of Defence (Egypt).
+The Border Guard Corps is under the control of the Ministry of Defence.
 The Border Guard is a lightly armed paramilitary unit of about 25,000 personnel, responsible for border surveillance, general peacekeeping, drug interdiction, and prevention of smuggling.
 During the late 1980s, the force was equipped with remote sensors, night-vision binoculars, communications vehicles, and high-speed motorboats.

 Finland

 The Finnish Border Guard (Rajavartiolaitos; Gränsbevakningsväsendet), including the coast guard, is the agency responsible for border control related to persons, including passport control and border patrol.
 The Border Guard is a paramilitary organization, subordinate to the Ministry of the Interior in administrative issues and to the President of the Republic in issues pertaining to the president's authority as Commander-in-Chief (e.g. officer promotions).
 The Finland-Russia border is a controlled border, routinely patrolled and protected by a border zone enforced by the Border Guard.
 Borders to Norway and Sweden are open borders, but the Border Guard maintains personnel in the area owing to its search and rescue (SAR) duties.
 There are two coast guard districts for patrolling maritime borders.
 The Border Guard has also detachments posted at ports and airports.
 In peacetime, the Border Guard trains special forces and light infantry and can be incorporated fully or in part into the Finnish Defence Forces when required by defence readiness.
 The Border Guard has police and investigative powers in immigration matters and can independently investigate immigration violations.
 The Border Guard has search and rescue (SAR) duties, both maritime and inland.
 The Guard operates SAR helicopters that are often used in inland SAR, in assistance of a local fire and rescue department or other authorities.
 The Border Guard shares border control duties with Finnish Customs, which inspects arriving goods, and the Finnish Police, which enforces immigration decisions such as removal.